-If, before the effective date of this [Act], an estate or interest in real or personal property was by terms of the transfer purportedly transferred to a nonprofit association but under the law the estate or interest was vested in a fiduciary, such as officers of the nonprofit association, to hold the estate or interest for members of the nonprofit association, on or after the effective date of this [Act] the fiduciary may transfer the estate or interest to the nonprofit association in its name, or the nonprofit association may, by appropriate proceedings, require that the estate or interest be transferred to it in its name.]
+- 1 association, to hold the estate or interest for members of the association, on or after the effective - 2 date of this [act] the fiduciary may transfer the estate or interest to the association in its name, or - 3 the association may, by appropriate proceedings, require that the estate or interest be transferred - 4 to it in its name.]

-1. Two versions of Section 19 are offered.
+1. Two versions of Section 34 are offered.
 The initial common law rule was that a purported transfer of property to an unincorporated nonprofit association totally failed as the association was not a legal entity.
 If a State has that rule, it should adopt the first alternative.
 If, on the other hand, its rule is that title does not pass to the association in its name but passes instead to a fiduciary, such as its officers, to hold the property for the benefit of the members, a State should adopt the second alternative.